BlaqueDevs/se-assignment-day-4-software-project-management-Mikeintellect29/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?

-Effective cost control is a key factor in the success of a software project because it ensures that the project is completed within its allocated budget, contributing to overall project viability and client satisfaction. the following are key factors;
+Effective cost control is a key factor in the success of a software project because it ensures that the project is completed within its allocated budget, contributing to overall project viability and client satisfaction. the following are key factors.

 1- Ensures Financial Viability